Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Your credit score determines your borrowing power — do you know yours?

 The average credit score in the US as of February 2023 is 698, according to Equifax.
-There are several ways to access your credit score, including your credit card or loan statements, a nonprofit counselor or a credit score service — but not all are free.
+You can see your credit score on select credit card or loan statements, through a nonprofit counselor or with a credit score service — though not all options are free.

 What is a credit score?